nayid-DFS/report-pdf-generator/readme.md

 node advanced-json-to-pdf.js
 ```

-This will create `Lebanon_Operational_Environment_Advanced.pdf` in the project directory.
+This will create an advanced PDF report with table of contents in the project directory.

 ## Configuration